-While the loans do accrue interest, any outstanding debt still owed after 40 years is written off, meaning it's not always worth helping your child pay back their loan early.
+While the loans do accrue interest, any outstanding debt still owed after 40 years is written off (Plan 5 students), meaning it's not always worth helping your child pay back their loan early.
+For Welsh and Scottish students this is 30 years, and 25 years for Northern Irish students.